gboehl/dynare/doc/manual/source/time-series.rst

         defined in *FILENAME* is reset to *INITIAL_DATE*.
 This is typically usefull if ``INIT__`` is not provided in the data file.

+        If an ``.xlsx`` file is used, the first row should be a header containing the variable names.
+The first column may contain date information that must correspond to a valid date format recognized by Dynare.
+If such date information is specified in the first column, its header name must be left empty.

     .. construct:: dseries (DATA_MATRIX[,INITIAL_DATE[,LIST_OF_NAMES[,TEX_NAMES]]])
                    dseries (DATA_MATRIX[,RANGE_OF_DATES[,LIST_OF_NAMES[,TEX_NAMES]]])